Reactions to McCutcheon from a Law Student

 Even if the Chief Justice has not in fact undermined Marbury, he has certainly undermined his own Court today.
 As Casey made clear, the rule of law depends upon continuity in the Court’s jurisprudence; overruling precedent is not to be undertaken lightly.
 Undermining precedent and declining to engage in the Court’s detailed and soul-searching stare decisis analysis, as the Chief Justice did in McCutcheon, is sneaky and undermines the Court’s legitimacy.
 If the Chief Justice won’t hold the Court to its own values, who will?

-Tags:Campaign finance, Speech and expression, Democracy and Voting, First Amendment, Georgina Yeomans, Guest Post, McCutcheon v.
+Tags:Campaign Finance, Democracy and Voting, First Amendment, Georgina Yeomans, Guest Post, McCutcheon v.
 Federal Election Commission